h-joo/life-in-germany/Upon_Arrival.md

 Depending on whether you're eligible for 90 days of Schengen Visa or not, you'll need to get a visa to enter Germany.
 Every country is different in this matter, so I'll not cover how you'd get a permit to enter Germany.

-## Getting a USIM card for your smartphone
+## Getting a SIM card for your smartphone

 It's difficult to do anything nowadays without an internet connection on your phone.
 There are many smartphone network providers with different options.
 I have been always with same prepaid Vodafone since the beginning, and hadn't much complaint except you don't have few data per month.
 I can't give much recommendations but as far as I know there are big three providers